pydicom/pydicom/dev/_sources/getting_started.rst.txt

 Introduction
 ============

-Pydicom is a pure python package for working with `DICOM
+Pydicom is a pure Python package for working with `DICOM
 <http://en.wikipedia.org/wiki/DICOM>`_ files such as medical images, reports,
 and radiotherapy objects.